abdurrahman720/react-swipeable-button/readme.md

 <!-- [![npm downloads](https://img.shields.io/npm/dm/react-swipeable-button.svg?style=flat-square)](https://npm-stat.com/charts.html?package=react-swipeable-button) -->

-### A npm pacakge for Swipeable button in react
+### A npm package for Swipeable button in react

 **Changes:**

+**v1.4.0**

+*New Features*

+- `buttonChildren` Prop: Users can now pass a custom ReactNode for the button's locked state.
+If provided, this will override the `text` prop.

+- `buttonChildrenUnlocked` Prop: Users can now pass a custom ReactNode for the button's unlocked state.
+If provided, this will override the `text_unlocked` prop. (`buttonChildren` is mandatory when `buttonChildrenUnlocked` is passed)

+*Bug Fixes*

+- Fixed an issue where long text was not displayed correctly in the button's UI..

 **v1.3.0**

 - Added `textColor` props to customize the button text color.

-**v1.2.0**

-- Added `buttonReset` method to handle resetting the button's swipe state programmatically.
-- Added `buttonComplete` method to handle completing the button's swipe state programmatically.

 Check all the changes in the [Release Notes](https://github.com/abdurrahman720/react-swipeable-button/releases)